vivacebelles/Test-files/README.md

 It's been a while!
 So, I've done some more essential training with Python on Lynda with the new Python 3 module.
 Funnily enough, there is a distint difference since the print is a function now that some of the old code doesn't work from python 2 to 3.
 Will be updating!

 Interesting.
 Looks like Python3 doesn't have the libraries that Python 2 has to do test runs (like the earthquake runs).
 Well, now I know, and the code is cleaner and Python3 compliant though.

+02/15/2018

+I'm going to work on some longer programming but also a goal is to make sure I have a working branch of the materials on twix for the Windows machine I have.